 Another reflection would be concerning the appearance of angels.
-Luke 24 verse 4 says this,
+Luke 24: 4 says this,

 ‘While they were wondering about this, suddenly two men in clothes that gleamed like lightning stood beside them’Luke 24:4, NIV

-This is a very similar description to the one we read in Matthew chapter 28.
-The gospel writers describe angels without much explanation.
-Of course, all Jews, at that time, had been taught about the existence of angels and most Jews apart from the Sadducee group, believed in angels; believed that God had another type of creative being who worshipped him and served him in the heavenly realms, and that these beings were God's agents, amongst other things, who could be sent into the world to fulfil God's purposes.
+This is a very similar description to the one we read in Matthew 28.
+The Gospel writers describe angels without much explanation.
+All Jews, at that time, had been taught about the existence of angels and most Jews apart from the Sadducee group, believed in angels; believed that God had another type of creative being who worshipped him and served him in the heavenly realms, and that these beings were God's agents, amongst other things, who could be sent into the world to fulfil God's purposes.
 Jews believed that and they saw examples of that in the Old Testament Scriptures which they were familiar with.
-Angels are real beings and these Jewish writers who write the gospels had experience of these angels, and they had heard stories about angels.
+Angels are real beings and these Jewish writers who write the Gospels had experience of angels, and they had heard stories about angels.
 There were many stories about angels associated with the birth of Jesus, and the women told vivid stories of experiencing angels at the tomb.
 They appear like human beings, in some way, and yet supernaturally powerful and filled with glory, or brightness.
-This is why the gospel writers describe this incredible brightness about them.
+This is why the Gospel writers describe this incredible brightness about them.
 They had some of the glory that heavenly beings have, and which Jesus demonstrated, for example, in the transfiguration, when his whole being was filled with divine glory.
 Some of that glory was there, some of that bright whiteness was there, with the angels.
 They're not to be worshipped.
 They are created beings.
-They serve the living God and crucially they also serve the church, and believers, and the redeemed.
-This is stated explicitly in Hebrews 1 verse 14:
+They serve the living God and crucially they also serve the Church, and believers, and the redeemed.
+This is stated explicitly in Hebrews 1: 14,

 ‘Are not all angels ministering spirits, sent to serve those who will inherit salvation’.Hebrews 1:14, NIV